What are the basics?

 - Course on Cell Membrane Proteins: How do cells age?
 In this course, I will describe the three types of membrane proteins.

-- In future course, I will describe the final common pathway and the three traits of cancer cells.
+- In future courses, I will describe the final common pathway and the three traits of cancer cells.

 - By Jose Luis Calvo.
 Shutterstock, ID: 522829411.
 Multinucleated giant cells.
 Light micrograph of a giant cell tumour of bone showing giant cells derived from osteoclasts.